opea-project/GenAIExamples/ChatQnA/microservice/xeon/README.md

 ## 🚀 Launch the UI

 To access the frontend, open the following URL in your browser: http://{host_ip}:5173.
 By default, the UI runs on port 5173 internally.
-If you prefer to use a different host port to access the frontend, you can modify the port mapping in the `docker_compose.yaml` file as shown below
+If you prefer to use a different host port to access the frontend, you can modify the port mapping in the `docker_compose.yaml` file as shown below:

 ```yaml
   chaqna-gaudi-ui-server: